grascya/Breast-Cancer-Detection/README.md

 The key challenge against its detection is classifying tumors into malignant (cancerous) or benign(non-cancerous).

 ### Acknowledgements:
-This dataset has been referred from Kaggle.
+This dataset has been referred from Kaggle

 ### Objective:
 - Understand the Dataset & cleanup (if required).